spotfiresoftware/spotfire-mods/tools/mods-dev-server/README.md

 - `--path /sub-folder/mod-manifest.json` sets the path to open.
 Defaults to `/mod-manifest.json`.
 - `--help` lists all available options.
 - `--version` lists the current package version.
+- `--allow-project-root` expose an endpoint at /spotfire/modProjectRoot for retrieving the path to the project root, necessary for debugging action mods.

 ## Node.js API